rglss/scouts-risk-assessment-api/README.md

 This has not been extensively tested, but appears to be working ok in production currently.
 Please raise any issues via GitHub.

-- Currently SmartSheet emails which notify multiple rows have been changed are unsupported.
+- ~~Currently SmartSheet emails which notify multiple rows have been changed are unsupported.~~ Fixed in v0.2.
+Note objects now returned in an array.

 ## License